GibbyZai/confluent/README.md

 - Introduce a **schema change** (new field) and see how the consumer handles it.

-## Step 1 – Create a Confluent Cloud Account
+## Create a Confluent Cloud Account
 1. Navigate to:
 `https://confluent.cloud`
 2. Click **Sign up**.